monostable/monostable.github.io/presentations/fosdem2018-designing-pcbs-with-code/presentation.md

 - The focus of these seems on simulation and verification
 - Rather than just pure schematic entry
 - So that means you have to know a lot about the behaviour of your circuits
 - What we want is something to help us create netlists just as we do from schematics

 ---

+# What do people want when they want to make hardware more like software?

+1. Fast build to test iteration cycles

+2. Use programming constructs for a faster/better design process

+3. Modularity and re-usability

+---